-The Plantation Pipeline was constructed by affiliates of Shell, Texaco, Chevron, and Exxon during World War II to avoid German U-boats that were sinking tankers carrying petroleum via the Atlantic Ocean..
-The pipeline carried distillates from Baton Rouge, Louisiana to Greensboro, NC, originally.
-The pipeline was extended into Virginia in 1964, with an extension to Richmond after 1973.2
+Those pipelines did not cross Virginia.
+The closest approach to the state was the Plantation Pipeline, constructed by affiliates of Shell, Texaco, Chevron, and Exxon during World War II.
+That pipeline carried distillates from Baton Rouge, Louisiana to Greensboro, NC, originally.
+The Plantation Pipeline was extended into Virginia in 1964, with an extension to Richmond built after 1973.2

-Plantation Pipeline now ends at the Newington fuel distribution terminal in Northern Virginia, which can store 853,000 barrels of petroleum in 15 different tanks.
-At the terminal, various additives and ethanol can be blended into gasoline, before it is trucked to gas stations and sold under different brand names.
-Jet fuel is transported directly through underground pipelines from Newington to Reagan National and Dulles International Airports.3
+Plantation Pipeline now ends at the Newington fuel distribution terminal in Northern Virginia.
+There, 15 different tanks can store 853,000 barrels of refined petroleum products.
+Jet fuel is transported from tanks through underground pipelines from Newington directly to Reagan National and Dulles International Airports.
+At the terminal, gasoline is blended with various additives and ethanol before it is trucked to gas stations and sold under different brand names.3

 In the 1960's, other oil companies combined to build an alternative pipeline to distribute petroleum products from their refineries along the Gulf Coast.
 Today, the Colonial Pipeline has two main trunklines crossing Virginia from the Tennessee border to the Potomac River, and going further north to a terminal in Linden, New Jersey.
 Distribution companies draw from the storage tanks at that terminal to service customers in the New York area.
 One main trunkline carries different 38 different grades of gasoline, while the other trunk pipeline carries 7 grades of kerosene and 16 grades of home heating oil and diesel fuel ("distillates" other than gasoline).4